Help us grow — star us on GitHubGitHub stars

 $isHostOf

 Grants host privileges for a group.
-Hosts can invite new members.
+Hosts can add new members.

 [userId, '$isHostOf', teamId]